 HIV and Children and Adolescents (HIVinfo) – This fact sheet in question-and-answer format discusses how children and adolescents become infected with HIV, as well as new HIV diagnoses, HIV risk factors, treatment, and medication adherence challenges among children and adolescents.
 Also available in Spanish.

-Youth and Young Adult Clients: Ryan White HIV/AIDS Program, 2019 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of youth and young adults 13 to 24 years old in the Ryan White HIV/AIDS Program (RWHAP).
-About one in 25 (3.9%) of the approximately 568,000 RWHAP clients in 2019 were youth and younger adults.
-Among these young clients, 5.8% had unstable housing, 68.9% lived at or below the federal poverty level, and 73.8% were virally suppressed.
+Youth and Young Adult Clients: Ryan White HIV/AIDS Program, 2020 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of youth and young adults 13 to 24 years old in the Ryan White HIV/AIDS Program (RWHAP).
+About one in 30 (3.5%) of the nearly 562,000 RWHAP clients in 2020 were youth and younger adults.
+Among these young clients, about 5% had unstable housing, 70% lived at or below the federal poverty level, and 82% of those receiving RWHAP HIV medical care were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.
+A related slide deck provides an overview of key RWHAP client data for youth and young adults in a series of graphs.

 Youth and HIV: Mainstreaming a Three-Lens Approach to Youth Participation (UNAIDS) – This report outlines a three-part approach for working effectively with youth in efforts to end the HIV epidemic globally.
 This involves working with youth as beneficiaries, engaging with youth as partners, and supporting youth as leaders.

-Youth (HIV.gov) – This topic page provides a list, from newest to oldest, of nearly 100 recent HIV.gov blog items focusing on youth, HIV prevention, treatment, health communication, and related issues.
+Youth (HIV.gov) – This topic page provides a list, from newest to oldest, of approximately 100 HIV.gov blog items focusing on youth, HIV prevention, treatment, health communication, and related issues.

-- High Rates of Undiagnosed HIV Among Youth
+- One-Fifth of All U.S. HIV Diagnoses Were Among Youth

-- Low Rates of Linkage to HIV Care Among Youth
+- Youth Have the Lowest Rates of Linkage to HIV Care and Viral Suppression

-- Young Black Men and Women Represented the Majority of Youth Living with HIV
+- Young Black Women Make Up the Majority of All Young Women Living with HIV

-- Increasing PrEP Use Among Youth with HIV
+- HIV Pre-Exposure Prophylaxis (PrEP) Use Among Youth

 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among adolescents and young adults and persons in other age categories.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2020 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among adolescents and young adults, as well as persons in other age categories.
 Breakdowns are also provided by gender, race/ethnicity, transmission category, and geographic region.
 The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including adolescents and young adults.
 In addition, Tables 8a, 8b, 19a, and 19b focus specifically on HIV diagnoses and prevalence among adolescents and young adults.

-Monitoring Selected National HIV Prevention and Care Objectives by Using HIV Surveillance Data United States and 6 Dependent Areas, 2019 (CDC) – This report presents the results of focused analyses of U.S. HIV surveillance data to measure progress toward ending the HIV epidemic.
-It includes information on the stage of HIV disease at time of diagnosis, linkage to HIV medical care, viral suppression, prevalence-based HIV care continuum, HIV deaths and survival, use of pre-exposure prophylaxis (PrEP), and perinatal HIV infections.
+Monitoring Selected National HIV Prevention and Care Objectives by Using HIV Surveillance Data United States and 6 Dependent Areas, 2020 (CDC) – This report presents the results of focused analyses of U.S. HIV surveillance data to measure progress toward ending the HIV epidemic.
+It includes information on the stage of HIV disease at the time of diagnosis, linkage to HIV medical care, viral suppression, prevalence-based HIV care continuum, HIV deaths and survival, PrEP use, and perinatal HIV infections.
 The report also includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including young persons.
 For some measures, data are broken down by age, as well as gender, race/ethnicity, transmission category, and area of residence.

-HIV Surveillance – Adolescents and Young Adults (CDC) – This slide set provides extensive information about HIV and AIDS diagnoses and trends for two age groups: 13 to 19 years and 20 to 24 years.
-The data generally cover the period 2009 to 2013, and include breakdowns by gender, race/ethnicity, transmission category, and geographic area.
+HIV Surveillance – Adolescents and Young Adults 2018 (preliminary) (CDC) – This slide set provides extensive information about HIV and AIDS diagnoses and trends for two age groups: 13 to 19 years and 20 to 24 years.
+The data generally cover the period 2010 to 2017, and include breakdowns by gender, race/ethnicity, transmission category, and geographic area.

 Estimated HIV Incidence and Prevalence in the United States, 2010-2019 (CDC) – This slide set summarizes trends in HIV incidence during the 2010s, with breakdowns by age, sex, race/ethnicity, transmission category, and region.
 Data for 2019 is also provided on knowledge of HIV status, as well as HIV prevalence in the 50 states, District of Columbia, and Puerto Rico.

-National HIV Curriculum: HIV in Adolescents and Young Adults (AIDS Education and Training Center, University of Washington, and other partners) - This is the second lesson in the Curriculum’s Key Populations module.
+National HIV Curriculum: HIV in Adolescents and Young Adults (AIDS Education and Training Center, University of Washington, and other partners, updated 2020) – This is the second lesson in the Curriculum’s Key Populations module.
 It includes detailed information on many topics, including:

 - Epidemiology of HIV in adolescents and young adults